Jeremiah-David/vue-ai-prototype/AI_MANIPULATION_REGISTRY.md

 ## Overview

-The AI Manipulation Registry provides a **secure, controlled interface** for AI systems to manipulate the user interface.
-This registry serves as the **single source of truth** for what the AI can and cannot do, providing enterprise-level security and clear audit trails.
+The AI Manipulation Registry provides a **secure, controlled interface** for AI systems to create and manage events.
+This registry serves as the **single source of truth** for what the AI can and cannot do in event creation, providing enterprise-level security and clear audit trails.

+**Current Implementation**: Event Creation Tool with 4 controlled methods for building event interfaces.

 ## 🔐 Security Model